Jacksonville DUI Hearing Attorney

 DUI charges will typically have their arraignment hearing within one month

 of their arrest.
 This is a mandatory step in the criminal process.
-During
+If

-you will be allowed to file your plea.
-If you do not already have an attorney,
+you do not already have an attorney, during the arraignment the court

-the court will ask whether or not you need the court to appoint one on
+will ask whether or not you need the court to appoint one on your behalf.

 If you plead either "guilty" or "no contest," you will